First Year Courses

 During the summer term at the end of their second year in the program, students must prepare a research paper (the "Summer Paper").
 A short outline of its topic and contents must be approved by a faculty member who will act as the summer paper supervisor.
 The deadline for approval is May 31.
 It is the student's responsibility to get a faculty member’s agreement to serve as a summer paper supervisor, something that should be done well before the deadline.
 While not required, the summer paper supervisor would normally be a faculty member who the student wants to be one of his or her thesis supervisors.

 After the paper is completed, it is submitted to a committee consisting of the summer paper supervisor and at least one other faculty member selected in consultation with the Director of Graduate Studies.
 The deadline for submission is September 30.
 If the committee decides that the paper is not acceptable, the student will be required to revise and resubmit the paper by December 15.
 Students who fail to submit an acceptable revision will be removed from the program.
-A "Second Year" Paper Prize will be awarded to the best "Summer Paper" (link to past winners).
+A "Second Year" Paper Prize will be awarded to the best "Summer Paper".
 The Graduate Awards Committee selects the winner based on nominations from summer paper supervisors and faculty members assigned to review the summer papers.

 The final requirement a student must satisfy is the writing of a doctoral dissertation.
 The dissertation represents a contribution to economic knowledge, and it shows that the student is qualified to perform significant, independent economic research.

 The specific requirements for an acceptable dissertation are determined by the student's Departmental Thesis Committee.
-The committee and the student decide when the dissertation is near its final form so that it can be defended in front of at least six faculty members of the department of Economics (including the Director of Graduate Studies or designate and the student's committee members).
+The committee and the student decide when the dissertation is near its final form so that it can be defended in front of at least five faculty members of the department of Economics (including the Director of Graduate Studies or designate and the student's committee members).
 Students should speak to the Graduate Coordinator about administrative procedures and other arrangements.

 Once the departmental defense has been completed and all recommendations for the thesis have been fulfilled, the student is required to present the dissertation in a final oral examination at the university level to two departmental examiners, one university examiner and one external examiner.
 The supervisor will be present at the university thesis defense.